-Management assigned fair values to the acquired property and equipment through a combination of cost and market approaches based upon each specific asset's replacement cost, with a provision for depreciation, and to the acquired intangibles, primarily an FCC license, based on the Greenfield valuation methodology, a discounted cash flow approach.
+Management utilizes an independent appraisal in assigning fair values to the acquired property and equipment through a combination of cost and market approaches based upon each specific asset's replacement cost, with a provision for depreciation, and to the acquired intangibles, primarily an FCC license, based on the Greenfield valuation methodology, a discounted cash flow (or income) approach and a market approach when appropriate.
+The key assumptions used in the value of FCC licenses are revenue growth rates, market revenue shares at maturity, operating income margins at maturity and discount rate.
+Goodwill fair value is the amount of the purchase price exceeding the values allocated to the tangible and identifiable intangible assets and includes the value of the assembled workforce.